DeepDream2045/subnet-template/README.md

 python -m neurons/miner.py
     --netuid <your netuid>  # Must be attained by following the instructions in the docs/running_on_*.md files --subtensor.chain_endpoint <your chain url>  # Must be attained by following the instructions in the docs/running_on_*.md files
-    --wallet.name <your miner wallet> # Must be created using the cli --wallet.hotkey <your validator hotkey> # Must be created using the cli --logging.debug # Run in debug mode, alternatively --logging.trace for trace mode
+    --wallet.name <your miner wallet> # Must be created using the bittensor-cli --wallet.hotkey <your validator hotkey> # Must be created using the bittensor-cli --logging.debug # Run in debug mode, alternatively --logging.trace for trace mode

 # To run the validator
 python -m neurons/validator.py
     --netuid <your netuid> # Must be attained by following the instructions in the docs/running_on_*.md files --subtensor.chain_endpoint <your chain url> # Must be attained by following the instructions in the docs/running_on_*.md files
-    --wallet.name <your validator wallet>  # Must be created using the cli --wallet.hotkey <your validator hotkey> # Must be created using the cli --logging.debug # Run in debug mode, alternatively --logging.trace for trace mode
+    --wallet.name <your validator wallet>  # Must be created using the bittensor-cli --wallet.hotkey <your validator hotkey> # Must be created using the bittensor-cli --logging.debug # Run in debug mode, alternatively --logging.trace for trace mode
 ```